-7. Purchase Agreement and Title Transfer
+8. Purchase Agreement and Title Transfer

 Upon finalizing negotiations, a written agreement for the purchase of property with the purchase terms and amount must be executed, signed by the seller and buyer.
 The purchase agreement must be in writing and include details of the property and purchase amount.
 Provide a copy of the executed purchase agreement to the seller.
 The signed purchase agreement and records of the financial transaction and title transfer must be maintained in the acquisition file for the CDBG project.
+[Note: If the acquisition is to be paid/reimbursed with any CDBG funds, the Grant Agreement must be fully executed and the Environmental Review must be certified by DEHCR prior to the acquisition purchase being completed/closed.
+Construction cannot begin on any property until the acquisition is complete (purchase completed and title transferred).]

-8. Recordkeeping in Project File
+9. Recordkeeping in Project File